Lillian1070/showcase_sql_7/README.md

 )
 ```

-### Step 3: Calculate the Count of Repeated Payment
+### Step 3: Calculate the Count of Repeated Payments

-- Using [`INTERVAL`](https://hightouch.com/sql-dictionary/sql-interval) to filter for payments where the previous one occurred within 10 minutes
+- Filter payments where the previous one occurred within 10 minutes using [`INTERVAL`](https://hightouch.com/sql-dictionary/sql-interval).
-- Using `COUNT()` to calculate the number of repeated payments
+- Calculate the number of repeated payments using `COUNT()`.

 ```sql
 SELECT COUNT(transaction_id) AS repeated_payment_count